 Actuaries help insurance companies set rates.
-If analytical math is your thing, you can make a decent salary as an actuary.
+If analytical math and actuarial science is your thing, you can make a decent salary as an actuary.

 What Do You Do as an Actuary?

 As an actuary, you’ll manage risk and set rates for an insurance company.
-Actuaries analyze various types of statistics and research clients to protect an insurance company’s bottom line.
+Actuaries analyze data, using various types of statistics and research clients to protect an insurance company’s bottom line.

 Why Math Majors Make Great Actuaries

 Being an actuary is pure number crunching.
-Your ability to analyze complex data will get you ahead in this field.
+Your ability to perform statistical analysis on complex data will get you ahead in this field.

 Required Education to Become an Actuary